StanislavRa/group_A_Helppy/README.md

 *  MyAdsController.java:
-    * After Customer creates or updates advertisement selecting row in the table does not populate fields anymore.
+    * After Customer creates or updates advertisement selecting row in the table does not populate datepicker fields anymore.

 ## Built With